Today's Bible Reading: Acts 20

 Reflecting and Thinking

 Today's chapter briefly summarizes Paul's trip through Macedonia to Greece.
 He decides to make the return trip overland through Macedonia as a result of a threat against his life.
-At Troas he lingers a week in order to meet with the church.
+At Troas he lingers a week in order to meet with the church on Sunday.
 In the last half of the chapter he meets with the Ephesian elders at Miletus, deciding not to visit Ephesus personally so that he could be in Jerusalem by Pentecost.
 Paul's words to the elders from Ephesus (20:18-35) provide a valuable study of leadership for those who want to understand how the first century church was organized.

 Why are so many people accompanying Paul on this part of his journeys?
 [Hint: he is working to deliver an offering for the poor saints in Jerusalem.]
 What does verse 7 say about the weekly gatherings of the early church?
 [Note that the words, "break bread" have a plural subject in verse 7, referring to the entire church, and a singular subject in verse 11, referring only to Paul.]
-How might Paul have felt as he visited Macedonia and Achaia, apparently knowing that this would be his last visit with these Christians?
+How might Paul have felt as he visited Macedonia and Achaia, probably knowing that this would be his last visit with these Christians?
 [Compare similar words to the Ephesian elders in verse 38.]

 Thank you, Father, for every blessing you bring to our lives.
 Thank you for the church and for the opportunity to share worship in the Christian community each Sunday.
 Thank you for the communion feast whereby we remember the sacrifice of Jesus on our behalf.
 Thank you for the examples you provide in your word so we can understand your will and plan for us.
 Bless us as we strive to be your faithful people, in Jesus' name, Amen.